eclipse-4diac/4diac-forte/src/com/modbus/readme.txt

 Parameter Documentation
 Modbus Client (TCP)
-At the moment the Modbus client can only be used for reading values from a Modbus server. modbus[(protocol:)ip:port:pollFreqency:(slaveId):readAddresses:sendAddresses(:responseTimeout:byteTimeout)]
+At the moment the Modbus client can only be used for reading values from a Modbus server. modbus[(protocol:)ip:port:(slaveId):pollFreqency:readAddresses:sendAddresses(:responseTimeout:byteTimeout)]
   - protocol: tcp (tcp is default)
   - ip: 127.0.0.1 etc
   - port: default is 502
+  - slaveId (optional): the slave id used by the modbus server (0xFF is standard)
   - pollFrequency: polling frequency in milliseconds
-  - slaveId (optional): the slave id used by the modbus server (0xFF is standard)
   - readAddresses: addresses can be specified between 0-65535 more than one address (max 100) can be specified using
             + comma for separate addresses 0,2,65500